eclipse-sumo/sumo/docs/web/docs/Developer/How_To/Car-Following_Model.md

 Any calls to 'traci.vehicle.setParameter' and 'traci.vehicle.getParameter' where the key starts with "carFollowModel." will then be forwarded to these methods (without the prefix).
 The call
 `traci.vehicle.setParameter(vehID, "carFollowModel.XYZ", "42")`
-will be mappend onto the call `MSCFModel::setParameter(MSVehicle* veh, "XYZ" , "42")` which is called on the current carFollowModel of the vehicle.
+will be mapped onto the call `MSCFModel::setParameter(MSVehicle* veh, "XYZ" , "42")` which is called on the current carFollowModel of the vehicle.